-9 Safer Workforce and Managing Allegations Against Staff and Volunteers
+9 Safer Workforce and Managing Allegations Against Staff and Volunteers and Managing Low-Level Concerns About Staff and Volunteers

-- 9.1 We will prevent people who pose risks to children from working in our school by ensuring that all individuals working in any capacity at our school have been subjected to safeguarding checks in line with the statutory guidance Keeping Children Safe in Education: Statutory Guidance for Schools and Colleges, September 2019. - 9.2 We will ensure that agencies and third parties supplying staff provide us evidence that they have made the appropriate level of safeguarding check on individuals working in our school.
-We will also ensure that any agency worker presenting for work is the same person on whom the checks have been made.

-- 9.3 Every job description and person specification will have a clear statement about the safeguarding responsibilities of the post holder. - 9.4 We will ensure that at least one member of every interview panel has completed safer recruitment training. - 9.5 We have a procedure in place to handle allegations against members of staff and volunteers in line with Keeping Children Safe in Education: Statutory Guidance for Schools and Colleges, September 2019 (see Appendix C)
+- 9.1 We will prevent people who pose risks to children from working in our school by ensuring that all individuals working in any capacity at our school have been subjected to safeguarding checks in line with the statutory guidance Keeping Children Safe in Education: Statutory Guidance for Schools and Colleges, September 2021. - 9.2 We will ensure that agencies and third parties supplying staff provide us evidence that they have made the appropriate level of safeguarding check on individuals working in our school.
+We will also ensure that any agency worker presenting for work is the same person on whom the checks have been made. - 9.3 Every job description and person specification will have a clear statement about the safeguarding responsibilities of the post holder. - 9.4 We will ensure that at least one member of every interview panel has completed safer recruitment training. - 9.5 We have a procedure in place to handle allegations against members of staff, supply staff and volunteers in line with Keeping Children Safe in Education, September 2021 Part Four Section One (see Appendix C). - 9.6 We have a Staff Code of Conduct and Disciplinary Policy and Procedures in place to handle lowlevel concerns about members of staff, supply staff and volunteers in line with Keeping Children Safe in Education, September 2021 Part Four Section Two.